mailsac/api-docs/source/includes/_messages.md

-domain | hostname domain for the inbox received | ISO 8601 date and time string size | content length in bytes of the original raw email message attachments | `null` or array of MD5 hashes of attachments ip | remote SMTP server that sent the mail to the server at `via` via | IP address of SMTP server that received the message from `ip` folder | inbox folder, one of: inbox, all, sent, spam, trash, drafts
+domain | hostname domain for the inbox received | ISO 8601 date and time string size | content length in bytes of the original raw email message attachments | `null` or array of MD5 hashes of attachments.
+Use the [Attachments API](#attachments-api) to get a message's attachments. ip | remote SMTP server that sent the mail to the server at `via` via | IP address of SMTP server that received the message from `ip` folder | inbox folder, one of: inbox, all, sent, spam, trash, drafts